zshi719/2025-Data-24100/lesson_plan/week_7.md

 ## Learning Objectives

-- More CRUD-y stuff:
+- More CRUD-y topics:
   - Using other request types and combining request types to the same endpoint.

-## Lecture Notes
+## Lecture notes

 [Day 13](../class_notes/13_more_crud.md)